dubpixel/dpx-Cadet_panels/README.md

 if you need some other intermediate perhaps i can provide. email below.

+**//STATUS as of 8.4.21://**

+**CADET II  - RGB Encoder** :// looks very close -  if not 100% - did not have the lowermounting hardwarwe to confirm that it is in the right spot

+**CADET IV - RAMPS** :// fits, looks good.
+I dont know why when i assembled before i didnt feel it was right.

+**CADET V - SCALER** :// fits, looks good. might be an issue with the gerber in the silkscreen but also may be MFG.

 **//STATUS as of 8.2.21://**

 **CADET II  - RGB Encoder** :// looks very close -  if not 100% - did not have the lowermounting hardwarwe to confirm that it is in the right spot